104.3 WOMC

 The run of co-headlining dates kicks off on June 7th in Concord, CA.

-Lionel Richie & Mariah Carey Announce 2017 Show at The Palace
+Lionel Richie & Mariah Carey to Perform at The Palace in April

-Tom Petty and The Heartbreakers Announce 2017 Show at DTE
+Tom Petty and The Heartbreakers to Perform at DTE this July

 Joe Walsh and Chris Stapleton will open on select dates.